owais-kamdar/quant-trading-backtester/README.md

 # Backtesting Quantitative Trading Strategy

 ## Overview
-This Python-based framework simulates and evaluates a Moving Average Crossover trading strategy using historical stock data.
-The framework integrates key performance metrics, including Sharpe Ratio, Max Drawdown, and Compound Annual Growth Rate (CAGR), along with realistic risk management techniques like stop-loss and transaction costs.
-Dynamic data visualizations display buy/sell signals, allowing users to assess strategy effectiveness over time.
+This Python-based framework simulates and evaluates a **Moving Average Crossover trading strategy** using historical stock data.
+The framework integrates key performance metrics such as the **Sharpe Ratio**, **Max Drawdown**, and **Compound Annual Growth Rate (CAGR)**, along with realistic risk management techniques like **stop-loss**, **take-profit**, and **transaction costs**.
+Dynamic data visualizations display buy/sell signals and portfolio performance over time, allowing users to assess the strategy’s effectiveness.

 ## Features
-- Backtests a Moving Average Crossover strategy using historical data.
+- **Backtest Strategy:** Simulates a Moving Average Crossover strategy with additional indicators like RSI and Bollinger Bands.
-- Calculates essential performance metrics: Sharpe Ratio, Max Drawdown, and CAGR.
+- **Performance Metrics:** Calculates Sharpe Ratio, Max Drawdown, and CAGR to evaluate risk-adjusted returns.
-- Incorporates stop-loss and transaction costs to simulate real-world risk management.
+- **Risk Management:** Incorporates stop-loss, take-profit levels, and transaction costs to reflect real-world trading conditions.
-- Provides visualizations of stock price, portfolio value, and buy/sell signals.
+- **Data Visualization:** Plots stock prices, portfolio value, and buy/sell signals, allowing for easy interpretation.
+- **Prediction:** Predicts future stock prices using LSTM models.

 ## Prerequisites
 To run this project, you need the following libraries installed: